mdasyg/smartthermostat/README.md

 1. config.web_console.whitelisted_ips = '10.168.10.40'

 # Notes

++ In production machines run `rake assets:precompile` in order to precompile assets and work properly

++ When using modules(e.g x-editable, bootstrap) because of assets some url/links doesnot work so yoy have to override them (see application.scss for example)

 + On "app/assets/javascripts/application.js" consider using "//= require bootstrap" instead of "//= require bootstrap-sprockets" when in production